angeliqueb71/Stand_UP/README.md

-# README
+# BRAINFLOSS

-This README would normally document whatever steps are necessary to get the application up and running.
+This App's sole purpose is to provide you with random facts and trivia, some educational others purely entertaining.

 Things you may want to cover: